Custom Seeding

 UseTickerSeeder

-TickerQEfCoreOptionBuilder<TTimeTicker, TCronTicker> UseTickerSeeder(
+TickerOptionsBuilder<TTimeTicker, TCronTicker> UseTickerSeeder(

-Func<ITimeTickerManager<TTimeTicker>, Task> timeTickerAsync,
+Func<ITimeTickerManager<TTimeTicker>, Task> timeSeeder);

-Func<ICronTickerManager<TCronTicker>, Task> cronTickerAsync);Basic Example
+Func<ICronTickerManager<TCronTicker>, Task> cronSeeder);Basic Example

 builder.Services.AddTickerQ(options =>